slzhou-xy/HREP/README.md

 # [AAAI 2023] Heterogeneous Region Embedding with Prompt Learning
-I have been quite busy lately.
+**I have been quite busy lately.
 The dataset and details will be added as soon as possible.
-If there are any questions, you can send me an email.
+If there are any questions, you can send me an email.**
+This is a PyTorch implementation of HREP. /
+Author list: Silin Zhou, Dan He, Lisi Chen, Shuo Shang, and Peng Han.

+## Framework

+## If you want to reproduce the results, please follow the steps below
-## Train
+### Train
 python HRE_Module_Train.py
-## Test
+### Test
 python Crime_Prompt.py \
 python Check_Prompt.py \
 python lud_test.py